cedricg-mirror/cedricg-mirror.github.io/_posts/2025-03-21-BruteRatelReflexionsAnalysis.md

 # C2

-A logical shift happens between the two samples at API call 212 and 414 for the simple reason that the 1st sample is relying on 3 different C2 while the 2nd sample on uses 2 :
+A logical shift happens between the two samples at API call 212 and 414 for the simple reason that the 1st sample is relying on 3 different C2 while the 2nd sample only uses 2 :

 <p><a href="https://cedricg-mirror.github.io/docs/assets/images/BRUTERATEL_DIFF/C2.jpg">
 <img src="/docs/assets/images/BRUTERATEL_DIFF/C2.jpg" alt="C2">